MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 ## Briends GmbH Papego - Co-Founder <span class="year">\hfill 2012 – present</span>

-*Co-Founder of a startup in the publishing industry*
+*Co-Founder of a Startup in the Publishing Industry*

 * Technical lead in architecture and development
 * Development of a digital reading app in iOS and Android for printed books